keithyt06/ecs-image-handler/README.md

 - **Serverless Architecture**: Fully managed infrastructure using AWS ECS Fargate
 - **Dynamic Image Processing**: Process images on-the-fly with various transformations
 - **CDN Integration**: CloudFront distribution for caching and global content delivery
+- **Multi-Bucket Support**: Process images from multiple S3 buckets with a single service
 - **Scalable**: Automatically scales based on demand
 - **Cost-Effective**: Pay only for what you use
 - **Secure**: Proper IAM permissions and security groups